ahra99/c_lora/README.md

 ---
 ## Citation
-If you find this work useful, please cite our NeurIPS 2025 paper:
+If you find this work useful, please cite our paper:
 ```bibtex
 @inproceedings{
 anonymous2025clora,